GuitarML/NeuralPi/README.md

 The bare bones pedal can be built for around $120.

 ![app](https://github.com/GuitarML/NeuralPi/blob/main/resources/neuralpi_pic.jpg)
-This is the normal VST3 plugin, which can be compiled for Windows/Mac/Linux using JUCE.
+<br>This is the normal VST3 plugin, which can be compiled for Windows/Mac/Linux using JUCE.
 It includes a model import feature, dropdown menu, and gain/level controls.
 The plugin compiled for Elk Audio OS is headless, meaning there is no GUI.

 ## Installing the plugin